pfsense/docs/source/releases/2-4-new-features-and-changes.rst

 -  Upgraded strongSwan to version 5.6.0
--  Changed the default strongSwan logging levels such that IKE SA, IKE Child SA, and Configuration Backend all default to “Diag” `#7007 <https://redmine.pfsense.org/issues/7007>`__
+-  Changed the default strongSwan logging levels such that IKE SA, IKE Child SA, and Configuration Backend all default to "Diag" `#7007 <https://redmine.pfsense.org/issues/7007>`__
 -  Added an option to set the Rekey Margin for IPsec tunnels in the Phase 1 settings